BinDoc-Projects/easy_link_nginx/README.md

-# Easy linkable Docker Container
+# Easy linkable nginx Docker Container

 Use this container to dynamically link an HTTP application to this docker container.